Have you ever heard of organic SEO? I bet you have.

 Social media is the second method for powerful promotion that must be mentioned.

 If you have a brand new website, there is not much point in pursuing social media exposure.
 In most cases, the growth of your social profile will be too slow and even with all that engagement; there is no guarantee you will get any backlinks at the end.
-And you’ll need links to boost your organic SEO.
+And you’ll need links to boost your organic rankings.

 Also, don’t forget that you will need great content before you’ll be able to unleash the full power of social media.
 After all you must have something qualitative to share in the first place.